 Dwarf Mondo Grass Seeds

-If you decided to grow dwarf mondo grass seeds, be aware that they are finicky and you may have trouble getting them to grow.
+If you decide to grow dwarf mondo grass seeds, be aware that they are finicky and you may have trouble getting them to grow.
 They may also not grow true to the parent plant.
 This is the more difficult of dwarf mondo grass propagation.

 Harvest seeds yourself and plant immediately.
 Seeds you buy will have a lower germination rate the less fresh they are.